scylladb/scylladb/docs/cdc.md

 ### Streams description table

-The `cdc_streams` table in the `system_distributed` keyspace allows CDC clients to learn about available sets of streams and the time intervals they are operating at.
+The `cdc_streams_2` table in the `system_distributed` keyspace allows CDC clients to learn about available sets of streams and the time intervals they are operating at.
 It's definition is as follows (db/system_distributed_keyspace.cc):
 ```
         return schema_builder(system_distributed_keyspace::NAME, system_distributed_keyspace::CDC_DESC, {id})
                 /* The timestamp of this CDC generation. */